jeffreylanters/unity-entity-component-system/README.md

 }
 ``` -->

-_This section of the documentation is in process!_
+_The components section of the documentation is in process!_

 ### Systems